IBM-Cloud/vpc-instance-extension/README.md

    ```sh
    ibmcloud is instances
    ```
-3. You can also confirm the instance creation by navigating to the LogDNA view `instance-extension`.
+3. You can also confirm the instance creation by navigating to the view `instance-extension`.
 4. To check whether the action invoked successfully and also to check the action logs, run the below command
    ```sh
    ibmcloud fn activation logs $(ibmcloud fn activation list | awk 'FNR == 2 {print $3}')